sedol1339/files/abstracts.md

 Mixon, D. G., Parshall, H., & Pi, J. (2020).
 Neural collapse with unconstrained features. arXiv, 2011.11619.
 Retrieved from https://arxiv.org/abs/2011.11619v1

-Papyan, V., Han, X. Y., & Donoho, D. L. (2020).
+#training Papyan, V., Han, X. Y., & Donoho, D. L. (2020).
 Prevalence of Neural Collapse during the terminal phase of deep learning training. arXiv, 2008.08186.
 Retrieved from https://arxiv.org/abs/2008.08186v2

     - One of the standard workflow practices is training beyond zero-error to zero-loss
     - We discuss a Terminal Phase of Training (TPT), when training accuracy is 1, but training loss is still lowering